Joe Hooper (Medal of Honor): United States Navy

-U.S. Army
+United States Army

 Hooper enlisted in the United States Army in May 1960 as a private first class, and attended Basic Training at Fort Ord, California.
-After graduation, he volunteered for Airborne School at Fort Benning, Georgia, then was assigned to Company C, 1st Airborne Battle Group, 325th Infantry, 82nd Airborne Division at Fort Bragg, North Carolina, and was promoted to corporal during this assignment.
-He served a tour of duty in South Korea with the 20th Infantry in October 1961, and shortly after arriving, he was promoted to sergeant and was made a squad leader.
-He left Korea in November 1963, and was assigned to the 2nd Armored Division at Fort Hood, Texas for a year as a squad leader, then became a squad leader with Company D, 2nd Battalion (Airborne), 502nd Infantry, 101st Airborne Division at Fort Campbell, Kentucky.
+After graduation, he volunteered for Airborne School at Fort Benning, Georgia.
+He was assigned to Company C, 1st Airborne Battle Group, 325th Infantry, 82nd Airborne Division at Fort Bragg, North Carolina, and was promoted to corporal during this assignment.
+He served a tour of duty in South Korea with the 20th Infantry in October 1961.
+Shortly after arriving, he was promoted to sergeant and was made a squad leader.

+Hooper left Korea in November 1963.
+He was assigned to the 2nd Armored Division at Fort Hood, Texas for a year as a squad leader, then became a squad leader with Company D, 2nd Battalion (Airborne), 502nd Infantry, 101st Airborne Division at Fort Campbell, Kentucky.
 He was promoted to staff sergeant in September 1966, and volunteered for service in South Vietnam.
-Instead, he was assigned as a platoon sergeant in Panama with the 3rd Battalion (Airborne), 508th Infantry, first with HQ Company and later with Company B.
+Instead, he was assigned as a platoon sergeant in Panama with the 3rd Battalion (Airborne), 508th Infantry, 193rd Infantry Brigade first with HQ Company and later with Company B.

-Hooper could not stay out of trouble, and suffered several Article 15 hearings, then was reduced to the rank of corporal in July 1967.
-He was promoted once again to sergeant in October 1967, and was assigned to Company D, 2nd Battalion (Airborne), 501st Airborne Infantry, 101st Airborne Division at Fort Campbell, and deployed with the division to South Vietnam in December as a squad leader.
+Hooper could not stay out of trouble, and suffered several Article 15 hearings, and was reduced to the rank of corporal in July 1967.
+He was promoted once again to sergeant in October 1967, and was assigned to Company D, 2nd Battalion (Airborne), 501st Airborne Infantry, 101st Airborne Division at Fort Campbell.
+He deployed with the division to South Vietnam in December as a squad leader.
 During his tour of duty with Delta Company (Delta Raiders), 2nd Battalion (Airborne), 501st Airborne Infantry, he was recommended for the Medal of Honor for his heroic actions on February 21, 1968, during the Battle of Huế.